Internet censorship: Increased use of HTTPS

 The use of HTTPS versus what originally was HTTP in web searches created greater accessibility to most sites originally blocked or heavily monitored.
 Many social media sites including, Facebook, Google, and Twitter have added an automatic redirection to HTTPS as of 2017.
 With the added adoption of HTTPS use, "censors" are left with limited options of either completely blocking all content or none of it.

 The use of HTTPS does not inherently prevent the censorship of an entire domain, as the domain name is left unencrypted in the ClientHello of the TLS handshake.
 The Encrypted Client Hello TLS extension expands on HTTPS and encrypts the entire ClientHello but this depends on both client and server support.

 Common targets

 There are several motives or rationales for Internet filtering: politics and power, social norms and morals, and security concerns.
 Protecting existing economic interests is an additional emergent motive for Internet filtering.
 In addition, networking tools and applications that allow the sharing of information related to these motives are themselves subjected to filtering and blocking.
 And while there is considerable variation from country to country, the blocking of web sites in a local language is roughly twice that of web sites available only in English or other international languages.

 Politics and power

-Censorship directed at political opposition to the ruling government is common in authoritarian and repressive regimes.
-Some countries block web sites related to religion and minority groups, often when these movements represent a threat to the ruling regimes.
+Internet controls and censorship directed at political opposition to the ruling government have been associated with higher authoritarianism.
+Internet controls can be categorized in pervasive internet control and more subtle internet influence operations.